liseda-lab/TKGE-icu-readmission/README.md

     uv run python data_preparation.py
 ````

-To run the predictions you need to follow the following steps for each model/embedding pairing:
+To run the predictions you need to follow the following steps for each model/embedding pairing.
+If you are running using batch access the deploy folder for the files.
+Otherwise run as showned bellow.
+If needed the batch files can provide a reference of the pairings.

 1. Genrerate the features (Demographics + Embeddings for the folds) :
 ````python